Transforming Jetty Road Glenelg - FAQs

 The Transforming Jetty Road Glenelg project will elevate Glenelg as Adelaide’s premiere coastal shopping, dining and entertainment destination.
 This once-in-a-generation development will preserve Jetty Road’s unique culture and history, while at the same time future-proofing it for generations to come.

-The project will transform the precinct into a modern, safe, vibrant and accessible destination for all who live here and visit.
+The project will transform the precinct into a modern, safe, vibrant and accessible.

 - Why are we transforming Jetty Road?